 Whenever I think about the 4th of July, fireworks always come to mind.
-I've been going to see them since I was a kid.
-I'd walk to a local lake with my family and all the other families (some first or second generation from places like India, Germany, China, Philippines, Taiwan and so on) then curl up in a blanket while I ate some snacks and waited for the nighttime fireworks to start.
-Though that city doesn't host fireworks anymore, Bay Area families of all cultures still come together to gaze in wonder at the celebration of USA's independence.
-I've taken my daughter to be a part of this tradition since she was a baby, but she usually fell asleep, so last year was her first July 4th fireworks show and the first time we could start a tradition to carry over this year — the July 4th snack.
-A fun S'mores spinoff to be exact.
-Keep reading for my July 4th family tradition, and an easy recipe the kiddos can help with (if they don't eat all the ingredients first).
+I’ve been going to see them since I was a kid.
+I’d walk to a local lake with my family and all the other families (some first or second generation from places like India, Germany, China, Philippines, and Taiwan) then curl up in a blanket while I ate some snacks and waited for the nighttime fireworks to start.
+Though that city doesn’t host fireworks anymore, Bay Area families of all cultures still come together to gaze in wonder at the celebration of the USA’s independence.
+I’ve taken my kids to be a part of this tradition since they were babies and we usually try to bring a July 4 snack to each gathering.
+One year, I came up with a fun S’mores spinoff filled with fresh fruit and it was a hit!
+Keep reading for my July 4th family tradition —Baked Berry S’mores — and an easy recipe the kiddos can help with (if they don’t eat all the ingredients first).

 This post was originally published on June 30, 2015.

 Baked Berry S’mores Recipe

 Because my kids absolutely love S’mores (camping or not), I made some tasty oven S’mores with strawberries and blueberries for a red, white, and blue S’mores back in 2015 that is unbelievably delicious.
 This is now our 4th of July classic — A snack beloved by everyone, just like fireworks (recipe below).